+This is essay is part of Applied Biofoundationalism.
+All chapters are linked at the end.
 I listened to this modified song while writing this essay.
 I’m glad some of you enjoy when I share the listening environment.
+Enjoy.

 A relationship is a dyad.
 A pair bond.
-A natural sexual duality with two symbiotic and productively countervailing forces that is healthiest with a semblance of balance.
+A sexual duality with two symbiotic and productively countervailing forces that’s healthiest with a semblance of balance.
 A relationship synthesizes its own mini human gestalt: the mitochondria is the powerhouse of the cell, and the pair-bonded sexual dyad is the powerhouse of civilized society.

-A dyad asymmetry manifests in someone being disregarded, dismissed, or taken for granted: many problems cascade out of this.
-Latent resentment lurks in seemingly unnecessary fights.
+A dyadic sexual asymmetry manifests as one side being disregarded, dismissed, or taken for granted: many problems cascade out of this.
+Latent resentment lurks in almost all common fights.

-An incongruence is a prelude to some level of dissatisfaction, and both are worse off for it, as neither side exists in isolation.
-In a dyad, to help one is to help both and to advantage one is to advantage none.
+An incongruence is a prelude to some level of dissatisfaction, and both are worse off for it: neither side exists in isolation.
+In a dyad, to help one is to help both; to advantage one is to advantage none.

 Relationships manifest in three states: gray, caustic, or colorful.